 There are different application procedures and technical requirements for the various food improvement agents.

 - Applications for food additives, food enzymes, flavourings (excluding smoke flavouring primary products) and extraction solvents are submitted to the European Commission.
 Different procedures exist.

-- Procedure for smoke flavouring primary products are submitted to the national competent authority of a Member State.
+- Smoke flavouring primary products applications are submitted to the national competent authority of a Member State.